Adams Equity Theory of Motivation

-This article explains the Adams Equity Theory, developed by John Stacey Adams in a practical way.
-After reading it, you will understand the basics of this powerful motivation theory.
+Adams Equity Theory of Motivation: this article explains the Adams Equity Theory of Motivation, developed by John Stacey Adams in a practical way.
+Next to what it is, this article also highlights fairness, the needed input and output, the balance and equity.
+After reading it, you will understand the basics of this motivation theory.
+Enjoy reading!

 What is the Adams Equity Theory?